takutakahashi/z8r/README.md

 Then, tank/dataset1 will be replicated from node1 to node2
 and tank/dataset2 will be replicated from node2 to node1.

+When one of snapshots on master has been deleted, snapshot on replica will be deleted.

+### 2. Auto Snapshot

+z8r daemons take snapshots for `master` datasets every 6 hours when they have.
+The snapshot name format is `YYYYMMDDHH`. ex: `2020103020`

+## Architecture

+There are 2 components for this system. `Replicator` and `Daemon`.

+The daemon have utils to execute zfs API and run ssh server for `zfs send/recv`.

+Each daemon pull public key for ssh from replicator via svc `http://replicator/id_rsa.pub`.

+The replicator can access zfs pool on each nodes via ssh. ex: `ssh node01 zfs list`.

+Replicator have `/etc/hosts` to access each node.
+This file is made using a data from Kubernetes API.

+## TroubleShooting

+### Permission Denied occured from Replicator

+The replicator can't access node.
+Recreate `node-daemon`.

+### No Route from Replicator

+The replicator have wrong `/etc/host`.
+Recreate `replicator`.

 ## Future works

 - [ ] Multiple replica
 - [ ] Replication to another named datasets (ex: tank/data to tank2/data2)
 - [ ] Parallel sync for pools that not share devices
 - [ ] Use NetworkPolicy and non-encryption transfer
+- [ ] Stable access with node and replicator